Communist Party of Austria: Weaknesses and crises

 During the 10-year allied occupation from 1945 to 1955, the threat of national division similar to that which befell post-war Germany loomed large.
 The Iron Curtain was dividing the European continent into two halves.
 During this period, the KPÖ was in constant contact with the Soviet authorities and Moscow.
 Following the party's poor results in the parliamentary elections on 25 November 1945 (St. Catherine's Day, therefore the elections became known as the Katharinen-Wahl), the KPÖ representative in Moscow, Friedrich Hexmann, had to present a report to the Politburo with proposals on how to improve the situation for the party.
 The problem with the strategy of the communists was identified as being their goal to build a future coalition (Volksfront) with the SPÖ.
 This required a right-wing shift to the extent that ideological differences between the KPÖ and the SPÖ were not readily apparent.

 The closeness of the KPÖ to Moscow also made many voters wary of the party and its aims.
-In the former territories of the Austro-Hungarian Empire, multiparty democratic systems were slowly but surely being penetrated and undermined by local pro-Soviet communist parties with the covert or even overt support of the Soviets, as was observable in Czechoslovakia, Hungary, and Poland.
+In the former territories of the Austro-Hungarian Empire, multiparty democratic systems were slowly but surely being penetrated and undermined by local pro-Soviet communist parties with covert or even overt support of the Soviets, as was observable in Czechoslovakia, Hungary, and Poland.
 As the Iron Curtain was being drawn closed, Austrians feared the same fate as their neighbours.

 Talks between party leader Johann Koplenig and Stalin (Sondermappe Codename: Gen. Filipof(f)) resulted in proposals of a possible division of Austria between East and West, similar to Germany.
 Since the KPÖ was constantly losing votes in parliamentary elections, a division and establishment of a communist-led East Austria would have been a practical way to consolidate at least a part of their dwindling power.
 The Soviet authorities in Moscow showed little interest for such a division for various reasons, namely because the size of a newly established East Austria would have been quite small and may not have been capable of existing without significant Soviet assistance.
 Already, the situation in the Soviet sector of Austria was difficult as the Soviets confiscated all industries, factories, and goods and transported anything of economic value back to the Soviet Union as part of war-reparations.
 Strategically, a division of Austria would have ultimately meant that a West Austria, closely linked to NATO, would have provided a connection between West Germany and Italy.
 A united, neutral Austria however could act as a barrier, together with Switzerland, thereby securing a part of the Central European front for the Soviets.
 The proposals by the Austrian communists were therefore brushed aside.